University-of-Manitoba-Computer-Science/tools-n-techniques/topic12/topic-4.md

 ::: example

-Let's install a more current version of Pandoc than what's in Ubuntu's repositories.
+Let's install a more current version of Pandoc than what's in Debian's repositories.

 In your Linux system, open your web browser (Firefox is installed by default),